PratibhaAwasthi/Image-Resizing-Api/README.md

 This is a `POST` API that accepts a binary request with an image as the body.

-As query parameters, you must give the image's height and width, to which it will be scaled.
+As query parameters, you must give the image's `height` and `width`, to which it will be scaled.

 Example:
 ```bash